Research

 Opioid Epidemic in Veterans and other Vulnerable Subcommunities

-Opioid addiction is a national epidemic that has been ongoing for decades.
-A rise in prescribing opioids in the 1990s led to rises in non-medical heroin and, more recently, fentanyl use.
-The increased availability of prescription and illicit opioids has led to fatal and nonfatal overdoses throughout the country.
-In collaboration with Oak Ridge National Lab and Veterans Affairs, we have created a two-part compartmental model for prescription opioid and fentanyl/heroin use disorder and overdoses which aims to better understand how two specific factors affect opioid use in a vulnerable subpopulation: (1) the prevalence of opioid use within the larger community and (2) the availability of resources that specifically target the subcommunity.
-Mathematical analysis of the model and comparison with population-level data reveal how the subcommunity compares to and is influenced by the community at large.
-We will use this model to predict the epidemic’s trends and quantify risk factors that will inform patient treatment decisions.
+The opioid epidemic has severely impacted the United States for decades.
+A rise in opioid prescriptions during the 1990s led to increased non-medical heroin use and, more recently, fentanyl use.
+This surge in both prescription and illicit opioids has contributed to a sharp increase in overdoses nationwide.
+In collaboration with Oak Ridge National Lab and the U.S. Department of Veterans affairs, we have developed a two-part compartmental model to better understand opioid use and overdose dynamics, focusing on two key factors influencing a vulnerable subpopulation: (1) the overall prevalence of opioid use in the broader community and (2) the availability of targeted resources for the subcommunity.
+Through mathematical analysis and comparison with population-level data, we assess how different subcommunity scenarios compare to the larger community and how these broader trends influence them.